 The kitchen and conservatory are definitely the social hub of the house with a central island in the kitchen, and a range of seating options in the conservatory.

-The modern kitchen is equipped with most things you would need to make the most of self-catering if you wanted to, including things like kitchen scales, cake tins and mixing bowls, two Neff hobs and two Neff ovens, and a wood fired Stanley range oven!
+The modern kitchen is equipped with most things you would need to make the most of self-catering if you wanted to, including things like kitchen scales, cake tins and mixing bowls, two Neff hobs and two Neff ovens, and a wood fired Stanley range oven.

-Looking out of the kitchen window by the sink you see the agroforestry tree lines, and get a splendid view of the wind turbine constructed in 2020, with quirky art welded birds made from old machinery parts that were reclaimed from around the farm.
+Looking out of the kitchen window by the sink across the wildflower meadow you see the agroforestry tree lines, and get a splendid view of the wind turbine constructed in 2020, with quirky art welded birds made from old machinery parts that were reclaimed from around the farm.
 The sunny conservatory is a wonderful spot for socialising and in which to enjoy the garden.
 Although the house sits in the heart of a working farm, it can still feel quite private.

-The lounge leads through to the study at the end of the house.
+The lounge leads through to the ‘piano room’ at the end of the house.
 This part of the house is probably about 200+ years old.
 Inspired by their time living in Switzerland, Ann and Martin installed a magnificent tile stove (or, Kacheloffen) in to this room, which uses bales of coppiced willow in the stove at the bottom which heats the huge brick tiles above.
 This room also boasts old Grandma Wolfe’s baby grand piano, and a rather decadent drinks cabinet filled with a wonderful range of carefully sourced charity shop glasses for those evening tipples.
-It’s cosey in the winter and also delightfully cool on a hot summer’s day.
+It’s cosy in the winter and also delightfully cool on a hot summer’s day.

 5 bedrooms with 6 bathrooms

 The 12 single beds were specially made for us by Bob out of Wakelyns sycamore and other locally-sourced wood.
 Every single bed is unique.
 The single beds join together and make the most amazingly comfortable “superking” [sic] size, so each room can either be arranged as singles or as larger beds for folks to share.
-He also used this wood to make the lovely clothes hanging rails in each bedroom.
+Bob also used this wood to make the lovely clothes hanging rails in each bedroom.